elixir-europe-training/ELIXIR-Training-SPLASH/pages/about/editorial_board.md

 ---
-title: Editorial board
+title: Editorial team
 ---

-## Meet the editorial board members
+## Meet the editorial team members

 {% include contributor-carousel-selection.html custom="Alexia Cardona, Elin Kronander, Bruna Piereck, Alexander Botzki, Geert van Geest"%}

-## Join as editorial board member
+## Join as editorial team member

-Being on the editorial board of ELIXIR Training SPLASH entails shaping how Training best practices, written by experts, are communicated to the readers who are interested in applying those best practices in their everyday work.
+Being on the editorial team of ELIXIR Training SPLASH entails shaping how Training best practices, written by experts, are communicated to the readers who are interested in applying those best practices in their everyday work.
 As an editor you contribute to the vision of how this information is presented to the life science community at large.

 ### Advantages of being an ELIXIR Training SPLASH editor